abhaynayar/obsidian/notes/web.md

 - Oracle comments don't work with semicolon. `OR 1=1--` might work when `OR 1=1;--` doesn't.
 - MySQL comments `--` require a space after them to work `-- `.
 - Remember to encode spaces to `+` and other url unsafe characters as well.
-- When using `UNION` to extract `table\_name`, make sure that it is positioned with a column that has the same datatype.
+- When using `UNION` to extract `table_name`, make sure that it is positioned with a column that has the same datatype.
 - In where clause, try to use quotes to cover table and column names.
 - While `union` can be used with `select`, look for **stacked queries** to execute any SQL statement.
 Remember to commit.
 - If any words are filtered, see if they are done recursively.
-If not, `selselectect` if will work.
+If not, `selselectect` should work.
-- If whitespaces are filtered you can use alternates to spaces such as: `[tabs] %0a %00 %09 %0d /**/`
+- If spaces are blacklisted, you can use alternates such as: `[tabs] %0a %00 %09 %0d /**/`
 - If you are in the context of MySQL, you can use variables without explicitly defining them.
 For example if "admin" is being filtered, you can put "nimda" as one of the columns (say, id) and use `reverse(id)` in another column (webhacking.kr - 59).
 - To just see tables created by the user in MySQL: `union select table_name,null,null from information_schema.tables where table_schema not in ('information_schema','mysql','performance_schema')`
 - Syntax of LIMIT: `LIMIT offset,quantity` where offset starts from 0.
 - [Portswigger - Blind SQL injection](https://portswigger.net/web-security/sql-injection/blind)
 - For time-based, first figure out the max time a request can take.
-- For faster blind-sqli execution, first check what characters `*i*` does the target string contain from `string.printable` and append it to a filtered list.
-Then from that filtered list of characters, check the real order of the target string `i*`.
+- For faster blind-sqli execution, in the first pass check what characters `*i*` does the target string contain from `string.printable` and append it to a filtered list.
+Then in the second pass, from that filtered list of characters check the real order of the target string `i*`.
 - Remember to start `substring(str,pos,len)` from `1` not `0`.
 - Use `LIKE BINARY` for case-senstivie blind sqli matching.
 - For postgres time-based, `||pg_sleep(10)`